bankscrap/bankscrap-arquia/README.md

 ### From terminal
 #### Bank account balance

-    $ bankscrap balance Arquia --user YOUR_USER --password YOUR_PASSWORD --extra=nif:YOUR_NIF
+    $ bankscrap balance Arquia --credentials=user:YOUR_USER nif:YOUR_DNI password:YOUR_PASSWORD

 #### Transactions

-    $ bankscrap transactions Arquia --user YOUR_USER --password YOUR_PASSWORD --extra=nif:YOUR_NIF
+    $ bankscrap transactions Arquia --credentials=user:YOUR_USER nif:YOUR_DNI password:YOUR_PASSWORD

 ---